eliasm307/casse-tete-solver/README.md

 ![Puzzle pieces side B](images/pieces-side-b.jpg)

 The aim is to find a configuration of the blocks such that we can stack 3 of them on top of the other 3 and the inner surface mates properly.
-Below is an example of a valid solution:
+Below is an example of a valid solution (where the side on the right is the inner surface, ie its mirrored but both faces mate if closed like 2 sides of a book):

 ![Valid solution example](images/valid.png)